abearz8/cookie-clicker/README.md

 This web application is based on the famous "Cookie Clicker" game that I grew up playing and wanted to replicate.

 ## How to run
+First, pull or downoad the repository to your local machine.
+Then, navigate to the directory
-First, run the development server:
+Then, run the development server:
 ```bash
 npm run dev
 ```
+Finally, open localhost

 Then open [http://localhost:3000](http://localhost:3000) with your browser to see the result